-- Use multiple measures (i.e. a range of assessment types and at multiple points in time) to supplement district-centralized assessments with other formative assessments to provide a more comprehensive picture of student learning. - Use screening, diagnostic, and progress monitoring assessment to correctly identify specific gaps and monitor improvement, especially for students receiving Tier 2 and 3 services, in addition to Tier 1 core instruction. (also see MTSS and Instruction) - Make assessments accessible to students, including diverse learners and English Learners through employing features of universal design (http://www.udlcenter.org/aboutudl/udlcurriculum) and use of accommodations and, where needed, modifications. - Provide accommodations in presentation (i.e. how assessment text and tasks are presented to students), response (i.e. how students provide their answers), and/or setting/timing (i.e. scheduling/location of assessment). - Utilize assessments that reflect the key shifts in literacy and mathematics in teacher created or selected assessments. (see Rigorous Student Tasks) - Utilize assessments that measure the development of academic language for English learners. - Have access to and analyze school-wide, teacher team, and classroom assessment data to determine instructional effectiveness and subsequent learning needs - Improve and promote assessment literacy. - Work together on building common assessments within a department, course, or grade level team. - Invest resources in helping teachers evaluate and improve the quality of formative assessments.
-For example, use the Assessment Design Toolkit (http://www.csai-online.org/spotlight/assessment-design-toolkit). - Use common protocols and calibrate on scoring and grading in teacher teams. - Analyze quality and alignment of assessments and tasks to ensure they meet the expectations of the standards and embed various levels of complexity. - Have a grading system that clearly, accurately, consistently, and fairly communicates learning progress and achievement to students, families, postsecondary institutions, and prospective employers. - Ensure that students, families, teachers, counselors, advisors, and support specialists have the detailed information they need to make important decisions about a student's education. - Measure, report, and document student progress and proficiency: - Against a set of clearly defined cross-curricular and content-area standards and learning objectives collaboratively developed with staff. - Separately from work habits, character traits, and behaviors, so that educators, counselors, advisors, and support specialists can accurately determine the difference between learning needs and behavioral or work-habit needs. academic mindsets and behaviors (CCSR). - Ensure consistency and fairness in the assessment of learning, and assignment of scores and proficiency levels against the same learning standards, across students, teachers, assessments, learning experiences, content areas, and time. - Ensure grades are not used as a form of punishment, control, or compliance.
+- Use multiple measures (i.e. a range of assessment types and at multiple points in time) to supplement district-centralized assessments with other formative assessments to provide a more comprehensive picture of student learning. - Use screening, diagnostic, and progress monitoring assessment to correctly identify specific gaps and monitor improvement, especially for students receiving Tier 2 and 3 services, in addition to Tier 1 core instruction. (also see MTSS and Instruction) - Make assessments accessible to students, including diverse learners and English Learners through employing features of universal design and use of accommodations and, where needed, modifications. - Provide accommodations in presentation (i.e. how assessment text and tasks are presented to students), response (i.e. how students provide their answers), and/or setting/timing (i.e. scheduling/location of assessment). - Utilize assessments that reflect the key shifts in literacy and mathematics in teacher created or selected assessments. (see Rigorous Student Tasks) - Utilize assessments that measure the development of academic language for English learners. - Have access to and analyze school-wide, teacher team, and classroom assessment data to determine instructional effectiveness and subsequent learning needs - Improve and promote assessment literacy. - Work together on building common assessments within a department, course, or grade level team. - Invest resources in helping teachers evaluate and improve the quality of formative assessments.
+For example, use the Assessment Design Toolkit. - Use common protocols and calibrate on scoring and grading in teacher teams. - Analyze quality and alignment of assessments and tasks to ensure they meet the expectations of the standards and embed various levels of complexity. - Have a grading system that clearly, accurately, consistently, and fairly communicates learning progress and achievement to students, families, postsecondary institutions, and prospective employers. - Ensure that students, families, teachers, counselors, advisors, and support specialists have the detailed information they need to make important decisions about a student's education. - Measure, report, and document student progress and proficiency: - Against a set of clearly defined cross-curricular and content-area standards and learning objectives collaboratively developed with staff. - Separately from work habits, character traits, and behaviors, so that educators, counselors, advisors, and support specialists can accurately determine the difference between learning needs and behavioral or work-habit needs. academic mindsets and behaviors (CCSR). - Ensure consistency and fairness in the assessment of learning, and assignment of scores and proficiency levels against the same learning standards, across students, teachers, assessments, learning experiences, content areas, and time.

-EVIDENCE, ME ASURES, AND STANDARDS
+• Ensure grades are not used as a form of punishment, control, or compliance.

-Suggested Evidence Examples of a variety of teacher created and teacher selected assessments Units and lesson plans with formative and summative assessments embedded in a long term plan Evidence of assessment data analysis for the purpose of planning Assessment calendar Examples of gradebooks School's grading policy Grade distribution reports (course success rates)

-Measures ✓ SQRP Attainment and Growth

-Five Essentials Ambitious Instruction

-1c.
-Selecting Learning Objectives

-CPS Framework 1e.
-Designing Student Assessment

-for Teaching 3d, Using Assessment in Instruction

-4a.
-Reflecting on Teaching & Learning

-4b.
-Maintaining Accurate Records

-CPS Performance Standards for School Leaders B1.
-Implements Curricular Scope and Sequence and Reviews Instructional Practices
+✓ Examples of a variety of teacher created and teacher selected assessments Suggested ✓ Units and lesson plans with formative and summative assessments embedded in a long term plan ✓ Evidence of assessment data analysis for the purpose of planning Evidence ✓ Assessment calendar ✓ Examples of gradebooks ✓ School's grading policy ✓ Grade distribution reports (course success rates) Measures ✓ SQRP Attainment and Growth Five Essentials Ambitious Instruction MTSS Framework Curriculum & Instruction 1c.
+Selecting Learning Objectives CPS Framework 1e.
+Designing Student Assessment for Teaching 3d.
+Using Assessment in Instruction ioi recoming 4a.
+Reflecting on Teaching & Learning 4b.
+Maintaining Accurate Records CPS Performance Standards for School Leaders 81.
+Implements Curricular Scope and Sequence and Reviews Instructional Practices Now What?
+Materials to Support Improvement Planning ✓ CPS Ba lanced Assessment Framework & Assessment Models ✓ Assessm nent Design Toolkit √ Teacher r Made Assessment Basics ✓ Gradin g principals and guidelines J Grant Schools Partnership -Grading + Reporting